Archway Road skirts the eastern side of Highgate Hill and the Archway locality is at its southern end

 In the early 19th century work had begun on a tunnel under Hornsey Lane when the roof collapsed, bringing the lane down with it.
 This forced a change of plan and in 1813 a cutting was dug and a Roman-style viaduct built to carry Hornsey Lane across it.
 Junction Road was constructed at the same time as a feeder for the new road.
 However, the viaduct proved too narrow for the volume of traffic and the present Archway bridge opened in 1900.

 The present Archway Tavern was built in 1888, the third public house on this site in the course of three centuries.
-(Recently, the pub has been reinventing itself every couple of years and is presently a ‘venue hire nightclub’.)
+Following several changes of use over the past couple of decades, and then a five-year closure, the tavern reopened in November 2019.
+Outside, Navigator Square has undergone a £13m refurbishment.

 Archway station was the northern terminus of what is now the High Barnet section of the Northern line from 1907 to 1939, during which time the station was called Highgate.
 After this, the Archway name took hold of the area, which had formerly been considered part of Upper Holloway.

-The 16-storey Archway Tower was built in 1963 and is widely considered a blot on the streetscape.
-Proposals to demolish the tower and replace it with more humane architecture have been considered and then dismissed several times.
+The 17-storey Archway Tower was built in 1963.
+By the end of the 20th century the tower was widely considered to be a blot on the streetscape, and proposals to demolish it and replace it with more humane architecture were considered and then dismissed several times.
+In the end, it was reclad and converted to residential use.

 The London Borough of Islington completed the Elthorne estate in the early 1970s and, with the help of lottery funding, has recently been investing in overdue improvements.
 But local people were reportedly angered by the tone of a 2012 council document that said the estate “lacks the strong sense of identity enjoyed by other estates” and has “high unemployment, antisocial behaviour, unmet demand for youth provision and poor quality green space.”